-The initial public offering price in the Offerings is \$23 per share of Class A Common Stock.
-At this offering price, investors purchasing shares of Class A Common Stock in the Offerings will incur immediate dilution of \$22.08 per share.
+The initial public offering price is expected to be approximately \$21 per share of Class A Common Stock.
+At this assumed offering price, investors purchasing shares of Class A Common Stock in the Offerings will incur immediate dilution of \$20.19 per share.
 See "Dilution."